DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/editing-menu.md

 ### EditingMenu.ModalProps

-Properties passed to a component that renders the editing menu's modal element.
+Properties passed to a component that renders the editing menu's modal.

 Field | Type | Description
 ------|------|------------